ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 For Wild West Shootout, to fix the crosshair movement issue, set screen resolution to 1920x1080.
 You may need to reset previous settings in Windows registry, in folder "\HKEY_CURRENT_USER\SOFTWARE\Yingqi\CowBoy", set "Screenmanager Resolution Height..." to 1080 (Decimal), "Screenmanager Resolution Width..." to 1920 (Decimal).
 To fix the P2 gun incorrect mapping to P1 crosshair, download and unzip the [fixed xml file](https://www.mediafire.com/file/f19f4hzik5ju0kx/WildWestShootout_xml.zip/file) to replace ".\GameProfiles\WildWestShootout.xml" in TeknoParrot folder and re-add the game.

-For Gundam Spirits of Zeon, to fix title screen freezing, try to uncheck General - Hideconsolewindow in game settings.
+For Gundam Spirits of Zeon, it starts up with black screen randomly, try to restart the game.
+To fix the 2 PLAYERS game mode issue, try to search and download "3 - Gundam SvPatch + Dummy Data.rar", extract the dual screen version of game.exe to the game folder.
+Alternatively, use a hex editor like HxD to find the hex-values "31 0A 66 72" in game.exe and modify to "32 0A 66 72".

 For Night Hunter After Dark Chapter 2, to fix the crosshair issue, try to check General - Windowed in game settings.

 For Point Blank X, to fix the ticket dispenser error, try to enter and exit the Test menu once to disable the dispenser.
-XInput mapping of Test button sometimes doesn't work, try to restart TeknoParrotUI.
+XInput mapping of Test button sometimes doesn't work, try to press Touchpad South to re-center stick and restart TeknoParrotUI.

 For Transformers Human Alliance, to fix the P2 crosshair issue, download and unzip the [fixed exe file](https://www.mediafire.com/file/2xttafsk29zdvg9/TFHA_fixed_exe.zip/file) to replace ".\exe\TF_Gun_R_Ring_dumped.exe" in the game folder.